Practice Policies & Patient Information

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in The Sides Medical Centre in the last financial year was £87,565 before tax and National Insurance.
-This is for 4 full time GP and 4 part time GPs and 0 locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in The Sides Medical Centre in the last financial year was £74,019 before tax and National Insurance.
+This is for 2 full time GPs and 7 part time GPs who worked in the practice for more than six months.
+Updated 26-03-24

 Care Quality Commission